cal-weng/terminus/docs/manual/best-practices/expand-storage-in-olares.md

 :::tip  Mount path restriction

-Currently, only mounts under the directory `/olares/share` are supported.
+Currently, only mounts under the `/olares/share` directory are supported.

-Mounting flexibility will be improved in upcoming versions.
+Mounting flexibility will be improved in future versions.
 :::

 ### Identify the drive